Transcirpt (with additional observations)

-In this series, I’ll be talking about patterns and symbols seen in various episodes of a Game of Thrones.
-I begin with the Spiral and shall examine its significance in two separate videos.
+In this video, I’ll be talking about patterns and symbols seen in various episodes of a Game of Thrones.
+Let’s have a look at the Spiral Motif.

 I’m referring to the arrangement of stones with a heart tree at its center, created by the Children of the Forest as seen in Episode 5 of Season 6.
 Perhaps it’s meant to signify a wheel but the wheel and the spiral hold similar meaning: both represent a continuous cycle – there is no beginning or end.

 Through Bran’s journey back in time, we are allowed a glimpse of this spiral arrangement twice in Episode 5 of season six but it’s not the first time this design shows up.

 We’ve seen it at the Fist of the First Men, after the wight attack on the Night’s Watch and after Dany’s first flight on Drogon, when she becomes centerpiece to a Dothraki horde, all whirling around her in circles.

 After taking Yunkai in Season three, Daenerys walks into a multitude of freed slaves.
 She becomes a central figure here also, lifted up and rotated for all to see, while the freed gather in concentric rings around her, hailing her as Mhysa.

 It seems to me all these spirals and whirling patterns are just begging for some attention.